GenericMadScientist/GenericMadScientist.github.io/_posts/2021-06-16-first-post.md

 date: 2021-06-16 19:23:15 +0100
 ---
 I've finally decided to make a blog.
-The primary motivation is that I want a place to dump writeups about interesting things I find in video games, and currently I tend to just keep the information as personal notes on my computer, dump it to [my pastebin account][pastebin-account], or share it with one or two people.
+The primary motivation is that I want a place to dump write-ups about interesting things I find in video games, and currently I tend to just keep the information as personal notes on my computer, dump it to [my pastebin account][pastebin-account], or share it with one or two people.
 I'd much rather have the information public and easily accessible, so